USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 <a id=Lightning_NO></a>
 #### Lightning NO
-In retrospective applications over the continental U.S., National Lightning Detection Network (NLDN) lightning data can be used directly to generate NO produced by lightning in CMAQ.
+In retrospective applications over the continental U.S., National Lightning Detection Network (NLDN) lightning data or the scaled World Wide Lightning Location Network (WWLLNs) lightning data (Kang et al., 2022) can be used directly to generate NO produced by lightning in CMAQ.
 For real-time forecasts or other applications where lightning data are not available, lightning NO is produced based on statistical relationships with the simulated convective rainfall rate (Kang et al., 2019).

 There are two options for including NO from lighting.
 Both options require setting the CTM_LTNG_NO flag to Y in the RunScript.
 ```